flipt-io/docs/README.md

 ### Spelling Errors

 If Vale detects a spelling error, it will output it as an error to the console.
-If you want to ignore a spelling error, you can add the word to the [spelling-execeptions](./vale/styles/Flipt/spelling-exceptions.txt) file in our custom style.
+If you want to ignore a spelling error, you can add the word to the spelling-execeptions (`.vale/styles/Flipt/spelling-exceptions.txt`) file in our custom style.

 ℹ The words in this file are case-insensitive, please add the word in lowercase and in alphabetical order.